lutierigb/shell-things/oputus-releasenotes.md

 # Release Notes

+## 2024Apr30
+- bug fix: In some cases DTPv2 would fallback to level one upon start

 ## 2024Apr29
 - New versioning format!
 - bug fix: EOD notification had the wrong value for TP. affecting calculations